BLOCK ISLAND STUFFIES

 2 lemons, juiced (about ½ cup)

-Arrange the bacon on a foil covered sheet and bake at 425 for 15 minutes until crisp.
+Arrange the bacon slices on a foil-lined, rimmed, baking sheet and bake at 425 degrees for 15 minutes until crisp.
 Do not discard the bacon fat.
 Chop the bacon and set aside.
-Cut the bread into ½” cubes and spread out on the baking sheet with bacon grease.
-Toss to coat with the grease and toast in the oven at 350 for 10 minutes until lightly toasted.
-Place in a large bowl and set aside
+Cut the bread into ¼-½” cubes and spread out on the baking sheet with bacon grease.
+Toss to coat with the grease and toast in the oven at 350 degrees for 10 minutes until lightly toasted.
+Place in a large bowl and set aside.

-In a large skillet with sides heat olive oil and butter over medium high heat.
-Sauté the onions, garlic, and jalapenos and cook for 5 minutes more until the onions are translucent and fragrant.
+In a large, deep skillet heat olive oil and butter over medium high heat.
+Cook the onions, garlic, and jalapenos and cook for 2-3 minutes until the onions are soft and fragrant.
 Add red and green peppers, red pepper flakes and black pepper to the skillet.
 Cook for another 7-10 minutes until peppers are tender.
 Add chorizo and cook for another 5 minutes until veggies begin to lightly brown and caramelize.
 Remove from heat and add to the bowl with bread pieces.

 I also use this recipe to make ‘bite-size’ stuffies with littlenecks.
 This makes a great appetizer and you can make them ahead and freeze them to use as needed!